 Inactive – Counts network gateways that have been marked as Inactive.

 This module processes read data captured by networked and manually read meters and lets you create a file that can be passed to your billing software.
-The Billing Reads module also shows network and manually read meters that have current billing reads available and meters missing reads.
+The Billing Reads module also shows network and manually read meters that have current billing reads available and meters that are missing reads current billing reads.

 Hover your cursor over the Billing Read title bar to access the Module Settings Menu, and click it to open the Default Billing Reads Settings menu.